-5 Days in Barcelona: First-Time Itinerary Guide
+5 Days in Barcelona: Visitor Itinerary

 5 Days in Barcelona at a Glance

-Day Focus Why it works
+Day Focus Why It Works

 Before Day 1: Choose the Right Barcelona Base